 Cloud Forensics

 Investigators and analysts can use the AIR platform to conduct investigations on machines located in cloud platforms.
 Our platform supports cloud-based virtual machines, as well as on-premise and off-network devices.
 Investigators and analysts can install responders on virtual machines located on the cloud infrastructure for investigations and analysis.
-Amazon Web Services and Microsoft Azure are both supported.
+Amazon Web Services, Microsoft Azure, and Google Cloud Platform are all supported.

 Investigators and analysts can easily and quickly deploy responders to their cloud assets and immediately initiate investigations, compromise assessments, and threat-hunting activities.
 By leveraging the automation advantages of cloud platforms, users can easily deploy multiple responders using a single authorized cloud platform account.